jason-weirather/AlignQC/README.md

 Providing an annotation file provides context such as known transcripts, and exons, introns, and intergenic regions to help describe the data.
 It is also necessary for rarefraction curves.

-If you choose not to use a reference annotation you must explicitly specify `--no_annotation` http://www.healthcare.uiowa.edu/labs/au/IDP/IDP_gpd_format.asp
+If you choose not to use a reference annotation you must explicitly specify `--no_annotation`

+The genePred format is described here. http://www.healthcare.uiowa.edu/labs/au/IDP/IDP_gpd_format.asp

-The specific genepred format used here is "Gene Predictions and RefSeq Genes with Gene Names" genePred format described by UCSC. https://genome.ucsc.edu/FAQ/FAQformat.html#format9
+And it is also described here as "Gene Predictions and RefSeq Genes with Gene Names" genePred format described by UCSC. https://genome.ucsc.edu/FAQ/FAQformat.html#format9

 - geneName